 The Primary AC field indicates the primary AC of the obtained TXOP by a Co-TDMA sharing AP.
 The Primary AC field is encoded as the AC index (ACI) defined in Table 9-193 (ACI-to-AC coding).

 The TXOP Return Solicited field indicates whether the Co-TDMA sharing AP is soliciting a TXOP return from a Co-TDMA coordinated AP, as described in 37.8.2.3.4 (TXOP return phase).
 The TXOP Return Solicited field is set to 1 if the Co-TDMA sharing AP is soliciting a TXOP return from a Co-TDMA coordinated AP; otherwise, it is set to 0.

+The TXOP Duration Intended to be Allocated to Coordinated AP(s) field indicates the TXOP duration the Co-TDMA sharing AP intends to allocate to Co-TDMA coordinated AP(s).
+The TXOP Duration Intended to be Allocated to Coordinated AP(s) is given in microseconds and signalled as integer value times 16us.
+The polled AP calculates the TXOP duration the sharing AP intends to allocate as [TXOP Duration Intended to be Allocated to Coordinated AP(s) * 16us] and can use this information to decide whether it wishes to receive a time allocation from the Co-TDMA sharing AP.

 References: